alicanyuksel/instagram-bot/README.md

 To do this, I used the following repository : [instagrapi](https://github.com/adw0rd/instagrapi)

 The goal of this project is to post earthquakes photos captured with **MapBox** on Instagram with the details like location, magnitude, depth, etc.

 This is a personal project and it's coded with our configuration.

 **There are no commercial purposes.**

-### Requirements
+## Requirements

     pip install -r requirements.txt

 ## Config file

 To test our bot, you should change the config file by adding:

-- Your mapbox access token (you need just sign up on **[MapBox](http://mapbox.com)**)

-- Your Instagram account (username and password)

 - Path for images that will be generated (optional)